tot-ra/graphql-schema-registry/README.md

 ## Features

 - Stores versioned schema for graphql-federated services
-- Serves supergraph schema for graphql gateway based on provided services & their versions
+- Serves supergraph schema for graphql gateway based on provided services & their versions.
+  - Apollo federation v1 & v2 is supported
 - Validates new schema to be compatible with other _running_ services
 - Provides UI for developers to see stored schema & its history diff
 - Stores service urls emulating managed federation: you no longer need to hardcode the services in your gateway's constructor, or rely on an additonal service (etcd, consul) for service discovery